cshishido/data-engineering-challenge/README.md

 1. Create a scraper for [apartmentlist.com](https://www.apartmentlist.com/) and collect the zip code, property amenities, unit amenities, number of beds, rent and sqft for all listings in [Evanston](https://www.apartmentlist.com/il/evanston).
 If a listing has multiple units, treat each unit as its own listing.
     * Hint: Interact with the website a bit.
 Change pages and click on listings and monitor some of the network activity.
 See if you can use any of their network calls to make a more efficient scraper than doing one at a time.
 (Bonus)

 2. Save all of this data to your choice of database.
+(Using SQLite will make it difficult to write the second query so we recommend against using this one)

 3. Write two queries to answer the following questions:
    * For each of the property and unit amenities, list the number of properties each appear on?
 An example output might look like: